On Not Getting Lost in Translation: An Interview with Pulitzer Prize-Winning Author Viet Thanh Nguyen

 I’m with you.
 I can’t write a short story to save my life.
 So the last question I always like to ask: I’m sure you’ve done a ton of these interviews over the last few months.
 Is there a question you’re always hoping someone will ask, and if so what is it?

 [Laughs].
 I’ve done so many of these I can’t even think!
 I will say that — I don’t know how to phrase this — but so many of the questions I get are about my hometown, because I come from a very small town in Vietnam.
 So I guess the question would be, do you think you can ever go home again?
 [Laughs].

 That’s a great answer.

-As Director of Programs and Marketing at GrubStreet, Alison Murphy oversees the design, execution, and marketing of all Grub programming to create the best possible creative environment for our students and instructors.
-When not at Grub, Alison can usually be found at her laptop with her faithful basset hound Murray at her feet, writing about war and pop culture, or teaching creative writing to inmates in the prison system..
+As Director of Online and Special Programs at GrubStreet, Alison Murphy works on developing new and innovative models for our online and intensive programs, as well as overseeing our consulting program.
+When not at Grub, Alison can usually be found at her laptop with her faithful basset hound Murray at her feet, writing about war and pop culture, or teaching creative writing to inmates in the prison system.
 A 2016 James Jones First Novel Fellow and graduate of the 2014-2015 Novel Incubator, Alison is hard at work revising her first novel.
-Her nonfiction can be found in ROAR Magazine, Men's Journal, PsychologyToday.com, and elsewhere.See other articles by Alison Murphy
+Her nonfiction can be found in The Wall Street Journal, Men's Journal, PsychologyToday.com, and elsewhere.See other articles by Alison Murphy